Blissblass/twatter/README.md

 # Welcome!

 This is a Twitter clone built for the final assignment of The Odin Project!
-You can find the schemas for this project under the /schemas folder!

-### KNOWN BUGS
+I used Twitter's functionalities as a base but decided to try my own UI as practice!